-Join Joe Marini for an in-depth discussion in this video Variables and expressions, part of Up and Running with Python.
+Join Joe Marini for an in-depth discussion in this video Variables and expressions, part of Learning Python.

 Now let's take a look at how the Python language works with variables.
 So I'm going to go over here and open up variables_start.py and here in my snippets I've scrolled down to my variable section.
 And I'm going to copy lines 22, 23, and 24.
 So I'll copy those and bring them over.
 This gives me an opportunity to point out a couple more things about the Python language.
 First, comments are declared using this character right here.
 Now some people call this a pound sign, some people call it a hash symbol or a number symbol, doesn't matter what you call it.

 You use this to declare comments.
 The next line, line 6, declares a variable.
 In this case I'm declaring a variable named F and assigning it the value of 0 and then on line 7, I have print F, which is going to print the value of that variable.
 So let's Save and let's run this.
 Okay.
 And again, if you get a little dialog that says how should I run this choose run pie div.
 Don't choose the unit test 1.
 So you can see that it's printing the value 0.
 Because that's what the value of the F variable is.
 Okay, let's go back to the snippets and now let's copy lines 26 through 28 and bring those over.

 Paste those in.
 As you can see here I've got f equals 0 and then print f, and now I've got f equals abc, so I'm redeclaring the variable.
 I'm simply saying whatever f was before it's now a string.
 So let's go ahead and save this and run it and you can see that that works.
 In the first instance I've got f equals 0 and then I print it and that's right here, and then I got f equals abc and I print it and that's right here.
 So even if the variable has already been declared you can redeclare it and that works just fine.
 All right once again back to the snippets.